aurbano/photojshop/README.md

 Head over to the [releases list](https://github.com/aurbano/PhotoJShop/releases) and grab the lastest one

 ##Usage
 After including jQuery, include *photojshop.jquery.js*.
 Once loaded you simply need to call it on a valid element.
-You have to ensure that the element has loaded, `$(document).ready()` doesn't mean images is loaded!
+You have to ensure that the element has loaded, `$(document).ready()` **doesn't mean images have loaded**!

 Right now it works on Canvas and images, so you would call it like so: